grnet/synnefo/docs/source/devguide.rst

 format                  Optional extended request type (can be ``json``) to create the object by suppling its hashmap instead
 ======================  ===================================

 The request is the object's data (or part of it), except if a hashmap is provided with the ``format`` parameter.
-If format is used and all different parts are stored in the server, the object is created, otherwise the server returns Conflict (409) with the list of the missing parts.
+If format is used and all different parts are stored in the server, the object is created, otherwise the server returns Conflict (409) with the list of the missing parts (in a simple text format, with one hash per line).

 Hashmaps expose the underlying storage format of the object.